geeknik/my-awesome-stars/topics.md

 ## openai

+- [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
+It serves as a comprehensive guide for building intelligent, interactive AI s
+- [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 Support deepseek-r1
-- [ax-llm/ax](https://github.com/ax-llm/ax) - The unofficial DSPy framework.
-Build LLM powered Agents and "Agentic workflows" based on the Stanford DSP paper.
+- [ax-llm/ax](https://github.com/ax-llm/ax) - The "official" unofficial DSPy framework.
+Build LLM powered agents and other workflows, based on the Stanford DSP paper.
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations